-3 The Fifty-ninth World Health Assembly (2006) urged Member States to include prevention and control of sexually transmitted infections as an integral part of HIV prevention.
+4 The Fifty-ninth World Health Assembly (2006) urged Member States to include prevention and control of sexually transmitted infections as an integral part of HIV prevention.

 Needle exchange programmes are functioning in four towns and condoms have been distributed to IDUs, sex workers and MSM as well as amongst sailors, workers in the tourism industry, Roma, Ashkali and Egyptian youth and youth in school.
-A methadone maintenance therapy programme is operational in the Health Center in Podgorica and from 2010 and 2011 in Berane and Kotor.

-58.1% of IDUs and 34.2% MSM surveyed in 2011 had ever had a HIV test (in 2008 31.3% of IDUs had ever had a HIV test).
+A methadone maintenance therapy programme is operational in the Health Center in Podgorica, Berane and Kotor.
+A methadone maintenance therapy programme will be operational in more three Health Centre in Niksic, Pljevlja and Bar.
+31.5% of the surveyed SWs have been tested for HIV once or few times (13.5% only once and 18% more than once).
+Among those tested for HIV, 84% of them were tested in the last three years (2010-2012), while the other 16% were tested earlier (2001-2009).
+34 respondents reported to be tested on HIV in the last 12 months (54% out of total number of respondents tested for HIV or 17% out of the total number of surveyed SWs).
 However, the absence of, or poor, confidentiality in HIV testing and STI services is still considered a major barrier to uptake of this service.
 The introduction of rapid HIV tests is proposed to facilitate access to HIV testing services.